hjiangsu/ParkinSense/README.md

 ### Installation

 1. Launch Xcode and select ***Clone an existing project***
-2. Type the ParkinSense Repository into the search bar (`https://github.com/hjiangsu/ParkinSense.git`)
+2. Type the ParkinSense Repository into the search bar (`https://github.com/hjiangsu/ParkinSense`)
 3. Choose the branch most suited for your feature and select ***Clone***
 4. Choose the directory you want to store your local copy
 5. Navigate to the project folder and open ***ParkinSense.xcodeproj***
-6. Start coding your new feature!

 <!-- ROADMAP -->
 ## Roadmap